aimicrocot/ST-living-world/README.md

 ## Experimental! version
 Plot boost, setting the probability of a new character or event appearing in percentages.</br>
+This version is in testing and may be unstable.

 ## Quick installation:
 1. Open SillyTavern.